Mechanika-Design/quicksilver/README.md

 * Cleans up header.
 * Removes styles for recent comments widget.
 * Remove Jetpack devicex script.

-The plugin doesn't require any configuration.
-It automatically does everything behind the scene.
-Just install and forget.
+* Load CSS asynchronously (and selectively).

 Quicksilver is created and maintained FREE on [Github](https://github.com/mechanika-design/quicksilver).
-Please open a [new issue](https://github.com/warremgayen/mechanika-design/issues) to add a suggestion or report a bug.
+Please open a [new issue](https://github.com/mechanika-design/quicksilver/issues) to add a suggestion or report a bug.